In dry, unreliable weather, Indian farmers restore arid land - NewsBreak

 Markets mixed on jitters after missile lands in Poland

-TOKYO — (AP) — European stock benchmarks mostly edged higher in early trading Wednesday after Asian shares finished generally lower.
-Investors have been jittery over global risks after Poland said a Russian-made missile killed two people there.
-France's CAC 40 edged up 0.1% in early trading to 6,650.25,...
+European stock benchmarks are mostly edging higher in early trading after Asian shares finished generally lower

 Official says oil tanker hit by bomb-carrying drone off Oman